- Policies and Procedures Affecting All Students

 - More than half of all credits must be taken in degree status, after admission to the degree program.

 - Candidates must pass a written or oral doctoral candidacy (qualifying) exam, or both.

 - Candidates must complete a minimum of 12 credits of doctoral proposal (998) and doctoral dissertation research (999).
 A maximum of 24 credits of 998 and 999 may be applied to the degree.

 Doctoral students have six years from the time of first enrollment as a degree-seeking student to become advanced to candidacy.
 Students have five years from the time of advancement to candidacy to graduation.
-Individual doctoral programs may have stricter time limits, which are published in this catalog.
+Individual doctoral programs may have stricter time limits, which are published in the catalog.
 Students who are given permission to re-enroll following an absence from Mason may not count the time limits as beginning on the date of re-enrollment.
-Students who will not meet published time limits because of circumstances beyond their control may petition for an extension.
-Failure to meet the time limits or to secure approval of an extension request may result in termination from the program.
+Students who will not meet published time limits due to circumstances beyond their control may petition for an extension.
+Failure to meet the time limits, or to secure approval of an extension request, may result in termination from the program.

 Doctoral Research Skill Requirements

 Some doctoral degree programs require demonstration of proficiency in a research skill, including knowledge of the research literature in a foreign language, computer language, statistical methods, or a research tool specific to the discipline.
 Research skill requirements are included with the degree requirements for the specific doctoral degree.
 Where demonstration of research skills is required, certification that this requirement has been met must be completed for advancement to candidacy.